AMWA-TV/bcp-003/best-practice-secure-comms.md

 - **Authentication**:
-    The Client can check if Messages actually came from the Server it is interacting with, and vice versa
+    The Client can check if Messages actually came from the Server it is interacting with, and vice versa.

 This is achieved as follows:

 - HTTP and WebSocket communications are tunneled over TLS (i.e. they use HTTPS and WSS).
 - The Server or Client sending each Message includes in it a signed hash to authenticate that it is the originator.
 - The other party checks the hash to check that the Message has not been altered.
-- The Server (and optionally Client) presents X.509 certificates, preferably signed by a Certificate Authority
+- The Server (and optionally Client) presents X.509 certificates, preferably signed by a Certificate Authority.
-  - This provides a point of mutual trust to identify the parties
+  - This provides a point of mutual trust to identify the parties.

 A later document will cover **authorisation**, i.e. how the Server can determine whether the Client should be allowed to carry out the requested operation.